tacree-bwba/odot-docs/btrs-docs.md

 ### County Route Search

 This end point is provided to perform fast lookups of a NlfId (county route) based on search criteria being entered for example by a user in an autocomplete component.
-The goal is for this end point to return results quickly so that the user doesn&#39;t experience a relevant delay in the response while typing.
+The goal is for this end point to return results quickly so that the user doesn't experience a relevant delay in the response while typing.

 **End Point:** GET /routes/county\_route\_search